 With the exception of the treasury shares held by the company itself, each share represents one vote at the General Shareholders' Meeting and is entitled to dividend payments.
-As of March 31, 2016, the company held 1,209,989 treasury shares (previous year 547,313), whereof 1,203,500 shares were bought via a second trading line under the share buyback program.
+As of March 31, 2018, the company held 3,622 treasury shares (100,190 in the previous year).